Deep Dive

 The React Architecture: A Systems Overview

-Declarative UI as a pure function of state.
-The full update cycle from user interaction through state change, component re-invocation, tree diffing, DOM mutation, and browser paint.
-The architectural boundary between your code and React's internal engine.
+Declarative UI versus imperative DOM manipulation, and UI as a pure function of state.
+The end-to-end update cycle: user interaction to state change to component re-invocation to element tree diffing to minimal DOM mutations to browser paint.
+The architectural boundary between the code you write (components, state, props) and React's internal engine (scheduler, reconciler, renderer).
+Component instance lifecycle: mount, reactive updates, unmount.

 JSX and the Element Tree